chill501/Data-Science-Real-World-Examples/README.md

 This is a geospatial analysis project to analyse data collected by Zomato, an Indian restaurant aggregator and food delivery service available in 24 countries.

+## problem_4.ipynb

+This is an analysis of sales data.

 ## problem_5.ipynb